Big brands, especially ones in trendy, fashionable industries should be killing it when it comes to social media marketing, right?

 Approx 4 500 subscribers

 Average views of approx 2 500 per clip

 Ok, so on the surface of things it might seem like they have a small but active social media channel.
 But let's dig a little deeper.

-In order to pay for a million views, you are looking at about $100 000 - but feel free to correct me if you know different.
-And, what's worse, out of all those viewers only about 30 people bothered to rate the clip.
+In order to pay for a few million views, you are looking at about $100 000 - but feel free to correct me if you know different.
+And, what's worse, out of all those viewers only about 30 people bothered to like the clip.